-Description Two storey detached farmhouse (Category B Listed Building).
-Accommodation Ground Floor: Entrance Porch, Hallway, Sitting Room, Kitchen/Dining Room, Rear Porch, Utility Room, Bedroom 1 (with partitioned hall/corridor), Bathroom with w.c., Bar and Store.
-First Floor: Bedroom 2, Bedroom 3, Bedroom 4, Bedroom 5 and Bathroom with w.c.
-Gross internal floor area (m2) 226m2 or thereby.
-Neighbourhood and location The property occupies an elevated position in a rural location, and enjoys wide ranging views over Luce Bay to the rear.
-The main shopping, social and educational amenities for the area are provided in the neighbouring town of Stranraer, which lies approximately 12 miles distant.
-Age It is estimated that the property was constructed circa 1800.
+Description Two storey detached house.
+Accommodation Ground Floor: Lounge, Kitchen, Office, Sun Room and Cloakroom with w.c.
+First Floor: Bedroom 1, Bedroom 2, Bedroom 3 and Bathroom with w.c.
+Gross internal floor area (m2) 149m2 or thereby.
+Gross internal noor area (iii) 149III of thereby.
+Neighbourhood and location The property occupies an elevated position in a semi rural location, and enjoys views of the River Dee Estuary to the front.
+The main shopping, social and educational amenities for the area are provided in the nearby town of Kirkcudbright.
+Age It is estimated that the property was constructed in the mid 1800s.
 Weather Dry and sunny.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The two remaining chimneys are of stone or brick roughcast construction, with clay pots.
+The southmost chimney, which serves the fireplace in the lounge, is of brick rendered construction with lead flashings, concrete coping and clay pots.
+The northmost chimney is currently disused.
+It is of stone pointed and painted construction, with sandstone coping and clay pots.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roofs are pitched and slated with stone ridging and hips.
-The roof design is fairly complex, and valley gutters have been formed at the intersection of the roof pitches.
-Ceiling hatches provide access into the roof voids, which were inspected on a head and shoulders basis only without being entered.
-The roofs are of timber frame construction overlaid with sarkingboard.
-There is a felt membrane beneath the slates to at least some parts of the roof.
-The attics are insulated above the ceilings.
-There are flat lead covered roofs over the two bay projections to the front.
+The roofs are pitched and slated with stone ridging and skews.
+A ceiling hatch in one of the bedrooms provides access into the apex roof space.
+The attic was inspected on a head and shoulders basis only, from the extent visible from the ceiling hatch without being entered.
+The roof is of timber frame construction overlaid with sarkingboard, and there is a felt membrane beneath the slates.
+There is minimal insulation within the roof void.
+No access was gained into the roof void above the single storey section of the building.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are formed in a mix of cast iron and PVC.
+The gutters and downpipes are formed in PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are a mix of stone and brick construction which are mostly harled/roughcast externally, and some sections of wall are pointed and painted.
+The main walls are of solid stone construction, which are pointed and painted externally.
+The walls of the extension are of cavity brick construction which are externally rendered.
+Windows, external doors and joinery Internal and external doors were opened and closed